 You can find the Holmes-Rahe stress scale on many websites.
-What you will find is that the stressful events almost all have to do with change in some life situations-death of a close family member (which might rate 100 LCUs), loss of a job, even some good changes like the Christmas holan imagined conversation the speaker has with a given audience in which the speaker tries to anticipate what questions, concerns, or issues the audience may have to the subject under discussion idays (12 LCUs).
+What you will find is that the stressful events almost all have to do with change in some life situations-death of a close family member (which might rate 100 LCUs), loss of a job, even some good changes like the Christmas holidays (12 LCUs).
 Change is stressful.
 We do not generally embrace things that bring us stress.